anasisto009/Front/README.md

 - **Tailwind CSS** - Styling
 - **Local Storage** - Authentication persistence

-## 📝 Notes
+##  Notes

 - Currently uses mock data for terrains
 - Authentication is client-side only (ready for backend integration)
-- Map integration placeholder is ready for Google Maps API
+- Map integration placeholder is ready for (Google Maps API)
 - All forms include validation

-## 🚧 Next Steps (Backend Integration)

-1. Connect to MongoDB Atlas
-2. Implement real authentication with JWT
-3. Add Google Maps API for terrain locations
-4. Create booking system
-5. Add user profiles and favorites

-## 📄 License

-This project is open source and available for personal use.

 ---